nsejim/odoo-development-training/README.md

 Now if you go into your local custom-addons directory (`~/Documents/Training/Odoo/custom-addons`), you should see the new Odoo module source code.
 You can now "commit" with a message like "scaffolded a new Odoo module".

+## INSTALL CUSTOM MODULE

+- restart the odoo server (`docker-compose restart`)
+- login in the odoo backend as admin
+- Go to apps and "Update App List"
-To install the new module, first restart the odoo server (`docker-compose restart`) and then search the module in the apps list.
+- Search the new module in the apps list.
+- Click on "Install"

+## DEBUG CUSTOM MODULE

+A debug configuration called "Odoo Custom Addons" is included to launch a debugging setup.
+Once it is running, one can place breakpoint in the python code of the custom module.

+-